MLA Fatakeshto

-MLA Fatakeshto is a 2006 Indian Bengali-language political drama film directed by Swapan Saha for Shree Venkatesh Films, starring Mithun Chakraborty, Debashree Roy, Koel Mallick, Rajatava Dutta and Soumitra Chatterjee.
-It is a remake of the Tamil movie Mudhalvan.
-It was a commercial success at the box office, helped by the 2006 West Bengal Legislative Assembly election.
+MLA Fatakeshto is a 2006 Indian Bengali language political action film directed by Swapan Saha and produced by Shree Venkatesh Films.
+The film stars Mithun Chakraborty in the titular role alongside Debashree Roy, Rajatava Dutta, Soumitra Chatterjee, Koel Mallick and Shantilal Mukherjee in supporting roles.
+This film is famous for its screenplay and dialogues written by N.K Salil, songs composed by Jeet Gannguli and action sequences designed by Judo Ramu.
+It was declared to be an all-time blockbuster at the box office, helped by the 2006 West Bengal Legislative Assembly election.